Workflow execution is a complex subject, but you don’t need to understand every detail to get started effectively.

 Assuming that predictions from object detection model are registered in the output under the name

-and results of classifier are registered as "classifier_predictions"
+"object_detection_predictions" and results of classifier are registered as "classifier_predictions", you

 may expect following output once three images are submitted as input for Workflow execution: